Unpacking Security Scanners for GitHub Actions Workflows: Introduction

 Our results show that no single scanner covers all identified security weaknesses.
-Some specialized tools focus on a single weakness, while general-purpose scanners report broader sets of potential risks.
-This leads to significant differences in the number of findings.
-Nevertheless, because of this diversity, specialized tools and general-purpose scanners can be considered as complementary.
-In terms of performance, most scanners are fast enough for seamless CI integration, though a few have longer runtimes that may introduce slight delays in time-sensitive pipelines.
-Overall, these findings emphasize the importance of combining complementary tools and weighing trade-offs between coverage, precision, and speed when securing GHA workflows.
+Some specialized scanners focus on a single weakness, while general-purpose scanners report broader sets of potential risks.
+Most importantly, we find significant differences in the design of the scanners, leading to discrepancies in the number of reported weaknesses.
+Some scanners like \poutine implement conservative analyses favoring the detection of high-risk weaknesses, while other scanners like \scorecard are similar to linters reporting large number of formatting issues.
+In terms of performance, most scanners are fast enough for a seamless integration in a CI pipeline.
+The median time to analyze any workflow, regardless of its size, is 2.71 seconds for 7 out of 9 scanners.
+These findings emphasize the importance of combining complementary scanners.